 - 3 cloves garlic , minced

-- 2/3 C vegan half and half cream (OR coconut milk OR cashew cream; see notes below)
+- ⅔ cups vegan "half and half" cream (OR coconut milk OR cashew cream; see notes below)

-- Finely dice 1 C onion and mince 3 cloves garlic.
+- Finely dice onion and mince garlic.1 cup onion, 3 cloves garlic

-- Melt ¼ C vegan butter or margarine in a large sauce pot, over medium heat.
-Once melted, add the onion and cook for about 5 minutes, until it’s started to soften.
+- Melt vegan butter or margarine in a large sauce pot, over medium heat.
+Once melted, add the onion and cook for about 5 minutes, until it’s started to soften.¼ cup vegan butter

 - Next, add the minced garlic and cook for another 2-3 minutes, until fragrant.

-- Pour the 2 cans of tomatoes and ½ C vodka into the pot.
-Stir to combine and scrape any onion or garlic that sticks to the bottom of the pot.
+- Pour your tomatoes and vodka into the pot.
+Stir to combine and scrape any onion or garlic that sticks to the bottom.3 cups crushed tomatoes (tomato puree), 3 cups diced tomatoes, ½ cup vodka

-- Toss in ½ tsp dry oregano and 1 tsp dry basil, ¼ C nutritional yeast, salt and pepper to taste.
-Stir to combine.
+- Toss in dry oregano and dry basil, nutritional yeast, salt and pepper to taste.
+Stir to combine.1 teaspoon dry basil, ½ teaspoon dry oregano, ¼ cup nutritional yeast, 1 teaspoon salt, ¼ teaspoon black pepper

 - Place a lid on pot and turn heat down to low.
 Simmer the sauce, with the lid on for at least 30 minutes (up to an hour, stirring occasionally).

-- After the sauce is simmered pour in ½ C vegan half and half cream (OR ½ C canned coconut milk OR ½ C cashew cream).
-Stir to combine and simmer for another 10 minutes.
+- After the sauce is simmered pour in vegan "half and half" cream (OR canned coconut milk OR cashew cream).
+Stir to combine and simmer for another 10 minutes.⅔ cups vegan "half and half" cream

 - The sauce is now ready to serve over your favorite cooked pasta!
-For a full batch of this sauce (using 2 large cans of tomatoes), two 375–400 g boxes of pasta is a good amount to make for a full batch of this sauce, if you also add a can or two of chickpeas into the mix!
+For a full batch of this sauce, it should be enough for two 375–400 gram boxes of pasta (if you also add a can or two of chickpeas into the mix)!